holochain/launcher-tauri/docs/dev-setup.md

 > Note: for now in Linux you will need to install `patchelf` and `librsvg2-dev`:
 > `sudo apt-get install patchelf librsvg2-dev`

-## Install Caddy

-Go to [the Caddy website](https://caddyserver.com/) and install it for your distribution.

 ## Install Holochain and lair-keystore globally